scott-fleischman/ucd/ReadMe.txt

 BIDIRECTIONAL PROPERTIES

-Please refer to the Unicode Standard for an explanation of the algorithm for Bidirectional Behavior and an explanation of the sigificance of these categories.
+Please refer to the Unicode Standard for an explanation of the algorithm for Bidirectional Behavior and an explanation of the significance of these categories.
 These values are normative.

 Strong types: